 For farming models, the primary determinant of supply capacity is the availability and suitability of land.
 However, any idea of future potential must be built on current data, with what data there is then mapped to tell the story of a region.
 This is effectively written in the dirt, the soil.

 Digital soil mapping, especially in data-sparse regions such as Africa, is key to planning sustainable agricultural intensification and natural resources management.
 With open access, these interactive maps are publicly available to be explored on Google Earth.

-Drones have mostly been associated with the military and spying, it has been the new technique for farming.
+Drones have mostly been associated with the military and spying.
+It has been a new technique for farming.
 The Munich-based Quantum-Systems entry was a transition aircraft combining capabilities of a multi-copter and fixed-wing model – vertical take-off, plus fast forward flight like a normal plane.
-Quantum VRT design allows farmers to make precise fertilization strategies by using flight-planning software with evaluation of crop conditions, so reducing reliance on fertilizers and boosting yields.
+Quantum VRT design allows farmers to make precise fertilization strategies by using flight-planning software with the evaluation of crop conditions, so reducing reliance on fertilizers and boosting yields.

 Dubai plans to scale up agriculture drone technology usage in a bid to become self-sufficient in food security by 2030.
 With 98 percent of imports, the emirate currently outstrips Singapore.